pyCGM2/Doc/content/Installation/_index.en.md

 {{< notice "warning" >}}
-notice pyCGM2 is only compatible with python 3.7 to 3.9.
+notice pyCGM2 is only compatible with python 3.7 to 3.11.
+Installation was tested for windows only
 {{< /notice >}}